sathish4fri/butterfly1/readme.txt

-Butterfly theme is most beautiful theme in elgg 1.8.
+Butterfly theme is a nice stylish Elgg template with a clean and modern design
+FEATURES:

+-  Fixed width
+-  Topbar on index page
+-  hide menu item for guest user